 This fresh mango salsa recipe is spicy, sweet, tangy, crunchy and all around addictive!
 When combined with piquant red onions, spicy jalapeños, bright lime and juicy garden tomatoes, you get a uniquely perfect balance of flavors.

 If you, like me, have trouble not finishing the entire bowl in one sitting, I have some good news for you: this tasty condiment-meets-salad is low calorie, gluten-free AND vegan.
 That's right friends!
-Mango salsa is a completely guilt free food.
+This Pico-de-Gallo style Mango salsa is a completely guilt free food.

 Whether you eat it straight from the bowl with a tortilla chip (or spoon!) or serve it atop a perfectly cooked tilapia fish filet, you're sure to fall in love with this Mexican inspired fruity salsa.